 4. Encourage attendees to share event details.

-Whether your fundraiser is taking the form of a wine tasting or a family-friendly movie night, an excited supporter who has just completed their registration will likely be game to help promote your event.
+Whether your fundraiser is taking the form of a hybrid auction or a family-friendly movie night, a loyal supporter who has just completed their registration will likely be eager to help further promote your event.
 All you need to do is provide the tools for them to do so.

-The right website builder can help you integrate your social media with your event landing page and allow you to provide social icons on your page so supporters can easily share your event details.
+According to Morweb’s guide to the best nonprofit websites, many organizations embed live social media feeds and social icons into their web content so supporters can share any piece of content with their personal networks.
+The right website builder can help you integrate your social media with your event landing page and provide social icons on your page, such as to Facebook and Twitter, so supporters can easily repost your event details.

 You’ll likely also need to encourage your supporters to take action.
 Try appealing to them on your registration confirmation page by saying something like, “Thank you for registering for our virtual gala!
-Share the event details with your friends and family so we can get even more people supporting our mission to save stray cats and dogs.”
+Share the event details with your friends and family so we can all gather together to support our mission to save stray cats and dogs.”

 5. Sell products to boost event sales.

-In addition to providing links to your donation page and information about matching gifts and recurring donations, there’s one last thing you can do to boost your event sales— sell some products on your event landing page!
+To boost your event revenue, consider selling products to your supporters.
 A nonprofit-specific CMS can help you set up an online storefront with a simple and secure checkout process, allowing you to pull in some extra fundraising dollars.